Skip to main content

 In addition to the foundational business knowledge provided by the MBA, I also received more formal training in product management.
 Thanks to Pfizer’s exceptional Learning & Development program, I learned about Agile practices and the role and responsibilities of a Product Owner.
 I started putting theory into practice—making plenty of mistakes along the way—but we successfully launched a few new internal products, such as the Patient Journey Suite.

 At that point, I felt the need to experience something different and see what it was like to work in a fast-paced, tech-oriented company.
-I joined Kaizen Gaming, eager to explore a very different environment from Pfizer and learn from a new perspective.
+I joined an iGaming company, eager to explore a very different environment from what I knew and learn from a new perspective.
 Fast decision-making, incremental delivery, and a startup mindset defined this chapter.
 The experiences and learnings I am gaining every day are invaluable, and I am truly grateful for them.

 Connecting the dots, I’m grateful for the diverse path that led me here.
 Working across research, healthcare, and fast-paced tech environments helped me develop a product mindset grounded in data, user impact, and responsible decision-making.